Nissan Z (RZ34): Exterior

+The exterior design is inspired by previous generations of the Z. The taillights are similar to the Z32 Nissan 300ZX, and it uses the S30 Fairlady Z's emblem.
+The distinctive headlights of the Z34 were also changed to a rounded LED type.
+The front mask also adopted a distinctive style with a sharp, large grille, similar to the S30 and the Z33.

 The Nissan Z is available with three single tone exterior paint options, and six two-tone schemes.
 Included in the single tone options are Black Diamond Pearl, Gun Metallic, and Rosewood Metallic.
 The two-tone options pair a Super Black roof with the following colors; Brilliant Silver Metallic, Boulder Gray Pearl, Seiran Blue TriCoat, Ikazuchi Yellow TriCoat, Passion Red TriCoat, or Everest White TriCoat.
 The car also has dual body-colored side mirrors with integrated LED turn signals.
 The hood, doors, and hatchback are all made of lightweight aluminum.
 The Sport version Z has a curb weight of 1,581 kg for the manual transmission version, while the automatic transmission weighs at 1,610 kg.

 Suspension, brakes and wheels

 The suspension setup of the new Z has double-wishbone aluminum suspension with increased caster angle on the front, improving straight-line tracking and high-speed stability.
 A front strut tower brace stiffens up the front structure and a rear multilink suspension has been offered.
 It also comes with even wider tires than the 370Z, larger diameter monotube shocks, and enhanced body rigidity to help improve cornering.
 Nissan offered 12.6-inch rotors for the front and 12.1-inch units for the rear, gripped by the fixed two-piston front calipers and single-piston rear calipers.
 The Z has 18-inch aluminum alloy wheels with Yokohama Advan tires.